ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Display Images On E-Paper.rst

 this `YouTube <https://www.youtube.com/watch?v=kAmnU5Y96MA&t=363s>`__ link to get detailed instructions.
 Then we move to the coding part for this example.
-First, make sure the correct Ameba development board is selected in Arduino IDE: “Tools” -> “Board” -> “RTL8722CSM/RTL8722DM”.
+First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board" -> "RTL8722CSM/RTL8722DM".
-Then open the “DisplayQR” example in “File” -> “Examples” -> “AmebaEink” -> “EinkDisplayImage “:|image3|\ Upon successfully upload the sample code and press the reset button, you need to wait for around 1~2 seconds for the e-Paper module to fresh its screen.
+Then open the "DisplayQR" example in "File" -> "Examples" -> "AmebaEink" -> "EinkDisplayImage ":|image3|\ Upon successfully upload the sample code and press the reset button, you need to wait for around 1~2 seconds for the e-Paper module to fresh its screen.
 Then the screen will start to display an image for 5 seconds first, then 3 different QR codes will